If you want to take courses at another university in the future as a part of your degree at the IT University, you must apply for a pre-approval.

 Processing your application

-The handling of your application involves different tasks in order to secure the academic output for you, when taking courses outside of ITU.
+The handling of your application begins after the deadline.
+It involves different tasks in order to secure the academic output for you, when taking courses outside of ITU.
 This involves evaluating and comparing the courses that are listed for pre-approval, to guarantee that it matches you programme.

-Because different people are involved at different times, and because of the amount of applications we normally receive, the processing time can be up to 6 weeks.
+Because different people are involved at different times, and because of the amount of applications we normally receive, the processing time is 4 weeks.
 We always work hard to have a reply for you as soon as possible.

 If your application is rejected or only partly approved, you can file a complaint.